NLeSC/eEcology-script-wrapper/docs/script_requirements.rst

 Matlab
 ======

+* The script should start with a function which takes only strings as arguments.
+(Script will be compiled and started from command-line with arguments)
-Script will be run inside a directory so any generated output file should have no directory prefixed to it.
+* Script will be run inside a directory so any generated output file should have no directory prefixed to it.